Mass Effect (video game): Marketing and releaseMass Effect was officially announced at the X05 trade show in Amsterdam on October 4, 2005, as an Xbox 360 exclusive. In May 2006, a demo of the game was presented at the Electronic Entertainment Expo (E3) and subsequently won Best Role Playing Game at the Game Critics Awards. IGN editors awarded the game for Best Graphics Technology and Most Innovative Design at their Best of E3 2006 Awards. They also listed it as one of the most anticipated games of 2007. New features of the game were detailed at the X06 trade show in Barcelona in September 2006, while the first hour of gameplay was shown at the Game Developers Conference in San Francisco in March 2007. Mass Effect was then presented at E3 in July 2007, where it received Game Critics Awards for Best Console Game and Best Role Playing Game, and at the Games Convention in Leipzig, Germany in August 2007. The game's release date was announced on August 30, 2007. If the game was pre-ordered at certain retailers in Australia, players could receive a complimentary bonus disc which included a five-minute behind-the-scenes documentary, tracks from the game's soundtrack, and a number of trailers.Mass Effect was released for the Xbox 360 on November 20, 2007, in North America. However, the street date was broken in Australia on November 16, 2007, by EB Games, which received copies of the game early and took it as a sign to begin distributing. The game was released in both Standard and Limited Collector's Edition format. The Limited Collector's Edition included a bonus disc of exclusive Mass Effect background material, a soundtrack, and design galleries featuring more than 600 pieces of artwork with full audio commentaries. A soundtrack album titled Mass Effect Original Soundtrack, which features 37 tracks of the game and covers a duration of 1:15:59, was released in conjunction with the game. The album includes the song "M4 (Part II)" by Canadian electronic rock band Faunts, which is featured in the game during the end credits.

-A Microsoft Windows version ported by Demiurge Studios was released on May 28, 2008.
+A Microsoft Windows version ported by Demiurge Studios was released on May 28, 2008 by Microsoft Game Studios.
 This version features optimized controls designed specifically for personal computers, high-resolution graphics, a new user interface, and other minor changes.
-BioWare initially intended to use SecuROM, a digital rights management software which would require online activation after installation and additional authentication checks every ten days.
+Microsoft initially intended to use SecuROM, a digital rights management software which would require online activation after installation and additional authentication checks every ten days.
 However, the company ultimately decided not to use it after listening to criticism from fans.
-In 2012, Mass Effect was ported to Sony's PlayStation 3 console by Edge of Reality, featuring lighting and visual effects improvements.
+In 2012, Mass Effect was ported to Sony's PlayStation 3 console by Edge of Reality and Electronic Arts, featuring lighting and visual effects improvements.
 It was released digitally on the PlayStation Network and as part of the Mass Effect Trilogy compilation.
 In 2015, Mass Effect was added to the list of backward compatible Xbox 360 games on Xbox One.
 In 2021, Mass Effect was remastered as part of the Mass Effect Legendary Edition.